rendy2808/news-article/readme.rst

 0. Rename directory to news-article
 1. Using apache web server(XAMPP)
 2. Create New Database (I'm pick "news" as name)
-3. Copy and paste SQL script to your new database(news.sql)
+3. Copy and paste SQL script to your new database(article.sql)
 4. if there is no .htaccess in root directory, copy and paste this script below:
     <IfModule mod_rewrite.c>
     RewriteEngine On